Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 What’s a trustee of a property?

 The trustee of a property is essentially the person or firm that holds and handles the property in question.
 The trustee also holds the legal title to the property and is the record owner.
-Their name will also appear on any deeds related to the piece of real estate.
+A deed is required to transfer property into the trust.
+The trustee’s name will also appear on any deeds related to the piece of real estate.

 How many trustees can a trust have?

 There’s no limit on how many trustees a trust can have, but it might be beneficial to keep the number low.
 This way, you prevent potential disagreements that can happen among multiple trustees.
 The more trustees named, the greater the chance they’ll have different ideas about how the trust should be managed.
-Additionally, there can be higher costs associated with more trustees since trustees are usually paid for their services.
+Additionally, more trustees can be associated with higher costs since trustees are usually paid for their services.

 Do trustees get paid?